Advance Registration

 *Please note that DegreeWorks is still being updated and currently still has errors.
 Students should be using the BE curriculum websites for the most up to date requirements.

-*Many electives in Path@Penn are coded incorrectly for Social Science, Humanities, etc. Many courses in SAS have been renumbered, and RAS is working to update these in the system.
+*Many electives in Path@Penn are coded incorrectly for Social Science, Humanities, etc. Many courses in SAS have been renumbered, and OAS is working to update these in the system.

 Please use the SEAS Handbook to see what counts for Social Science, Humanities, TBS, etc. until this feature is updated in Path@Penn.